JoshuaWise/vapr-input/README.md

 ## Options

-Each parsing function also takes a second argument, which is an object describing the parameters found within the content-type header.
+Each parser function also takes a second argument, which is an object describing the parameters found within the content-type header.
 For the sake of simplicity and security, if someone makes a request with any charset parameter besides `utf-8` or `us-ascii`, they'll receive `415 Unsupported Media Type`.
 This behavior can be suppressed by passing the `anyCharset` option to the plugin.

 ```js
 route.use(input({